Ira Schnapp in the National (DC) Comics offices, 1955. Photo by Martin Schnapp, used with permission.

 “I never felt unhappy growing up.
 I never worried that we wouldn’t have money.
 I got my little allowance for the movies and such.
 I got my breakfast, lunch and dinner.
 Ira took care of the family.
 When I think back, I can see him worrying at times, but I was either too young or too foolish to pay attention, he never transferred it.
 In book knowledge, my father was definitely smarter than me.
 I found that out mostly later than when I was growing up.
 I might be a better businessman, I’m more outgoing than my father.
 He was always there if I needed to ask him something, but that was it.
 I loved him as a son when he was alive, but when he was gone he wasn’t in my memory that often.”

 While it was wonderful to meet and talk to Marty, unfortunately he doesn’t know or remember much about his father’s work.
 Marty said no one in the family had a camera, and they’ve never been very interested in photos.
 The few images he allowed me to use here are all he’s been able to find among his things.
-In today’s image-flooded culture that’s hard to imagine, but probably true for many then.
-Previously, the only image we had of Ira is the above watercolor by co-worker Jack Adler, which Marty said is a very good likeness of his father.
+In today’s image-flooded culture that’s hard to imagine, but probably true for many back then.
+Previously, the only image we had of Ira is the watercolor above by co-worker Jack Adler, which Marty said is a very good likeness of his father.
 Marty related many other things about the Schnapp family, and I’ll be including them in this series as they come up, but let’s start much earlier than that.

 The story of the Schnapp family, as far back as we can trace it, begins in the small town now known as Sasiv in Ukraine.
 The town is also called Cacia, Sasów, Sasov and as the Schnapps knew it, Sassow.
 Before 1772 it was ruled by Poland and was in the territory of Ruthenia.
 From 1772 to 1919 it was part of the Austro-Hungarian territory of Galacia.
 From 1919 to 1945 it was again part of Poland.
 After occupation by Nazi Germany in World War Two, the area was incorporated into the U.S.S.R. territory of Ukraine, and remains in the now separate nation of Ukraine.
 As you can see, it was much contested.
 North of the Carpathian Mountains, and next to the Bug River, it was known from 1638 for its paper mill, and was on an important trade route.
 The mill grew to be one of the largest in Europe, but was destroyed in World War One.